ria18405/Microtasks/Microtask6/README.md

 ![Image description](https://github.com/ria18405/Microtasks/blob/master/Microtask6/kibana_console_query.png)

 Had we not used the attribute `size`, we would have obtained the output as shown below.
-Data wuld be displayed intead of counting the number of entries.
+Data would be displayed intead of counting the number of entries.
 ![Image description](https://github.com/ria18405/Microtasks/blob/master/Microtask6/withoutsize.png)

 Ref: